codacy/docs/docs/organizations/using-coding-standards.md

 1. Adjust the sensitivity of the coding standard from **Essential** to **Comprehensive** for each issue category group:

     -   **Essential**: Focuses on the most important issues by including the most critical code patterns.
 Ideal for initial integration, to prevent overwhelming developers, and to speed up analysis times.
     -   **Comprehensive**: Detects all issues by including all code patterns, capturing the complete severity spectrum.
-Ideal for detailed code quality reviews, but may increase analysis times and reduce emphasis on critical issues.
+Ideal for detailed code quality reviews, while reducing emphasis on critical issues.
+It may increase analysis times.

     If you want more control over included code patterns, click **Advanced settings** to [customize the coding standard](#advanced-settings).

     !!! tip
         Initially, set the sensitivity to **Essential** for most category groups to focus on critical code patterns.
-It helps streamline the integration process with Codacy, reducing the risk of overwhelming developers with too many reported issues.
+It helps streamline the integration process with Codacy without overwhelming developers with too many reported issues.
 You can gradually include more patterns as needed.

     ![Coding standard presets](images/coding-standard-presets.png)<!-- TODO ALA-940 screenshot -->